 This four-part education series was developed for beginning to intermediary coffee roasters who want to learn more about roasting, coffee buying and sensory development.
-Classes will be held on a weekly basis as half-day intensives.
+Classes will be held on a weekly basis (on Saturdays) as half-day intensives.
 Each class covers a different growing region and roast profile development, while also exploring green buying and sensory development.
 The classes build on skills but do not need to be taken in sequence.

 Coffee Extraction Fundamentals for Roasters.